henrik42/spring-break/README.md

 ## Driver

+We'll need a *driver* app to run our code.
+We have one in Clojure and one in Java (just to notice that there are 38 parentheses in the Java code but only 36 in the Clojure code ;-)

+### Clojure

 There is a simple driver app (```spring-break.core/-main```) which you can run via lein (see ```:main spring-break.core``` in
 ```project.clj```) that will build a *Spring application context* from